WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Hey Kunal you are creating an amazing platform for us.
+Keep it going and keep rocking!
+Thanks in advance.